 celebrating Manitoba Day

 I was born and raised in the capital city of Winnipeg.
 We can’t talk about Manitoba without tipping our hats to the province’s capital city.
-Winnipeg really has come a long way in the past 10 years in adding new top-notch sports and entertainment facilities, as well as a new airport terminal, the Canadian Museum for Human Rights, and the Qaumajug Inuit Art Centre that opened in 2021 adjacent to the Winnipeg Art Gallery.
+Winnipeg really has come a long way in the past 20 years in adding new top-notch sports and entertainment facilities, a new airport terminal, the Canadian Museum for Human Rights, and the Qaumajug Inuit Art Centre that opened in 2021 adjacent to the Winnipeg Art Gallery.